 Electrified mass transit

-The latest IPCC report, released in early 2022, is very blunt about what the future To lower that threat, scientists have proposed a series of solutions promoting climate resilient development.
+The latest IPCC report, released in early 2022, is very blunt about what the future holds — “climate change is a threat to human well-being and the health of the planet.”
+To lower that threat, scientists have proposed a series of solutions promoting climate resilient development.
 Among their findings: individual modes of vehicular transport need to quickly become a thing of the past — replaced by mass public transport that is electrified.

 While achieving that goal will benefit everyone, finding ways to do so requires looking at mobility from a variety of perspectives to ensure no one’s left behind.
 After all, not everyone uses transportation in the same manner.
 Women, for example, are more likely to use public transportation for their daily activities and more likely to make multiple stops than men.
 At the same time, they are less likely to feel safe while doing so and have less time to carry out their responsibilities.